OWASP/CheatSheetSeries/cheatsheets/Protect_FileUpload_Against_Malicious_File.md

 Multiple threats relate to the file-name, thus, it is essential to ensure that the file-name is stored in a secure fashion.

 This can be done by creating a **random string** as a file-name.
-If the file-name is required by the business needs, proper input validation should be done against client-side, and back-end side attack vectors.
+If the file-name is required by the business needs, proper input validation should be done for client-side (_e.g._ active content) and back-end side (_e.g._ special files overwrite or creation) attack vectors.
+File-name length limits should be taken into consideration based on the system storing the files, as each system has its own file name length limit.

 ### File Storage Location